nodiscc/xsrv/README.md

 # Enter the playbook directory.
 All ansible commands must be run from this directory
 cd xsrv

+# Install ansible
+./xsrv install-ansible

-# Install ansible, initialize the playbook and set required confiuration variables
+# initialize the playbook and set required confiuration variables
 ./xsrv init

 # If needed, change the list of enabled roles and/or host configuration variables